 The Gender (Speech and) Debate: Gendered Microaggressions in the Forensic Community

-Presenters: Harry Strong, The Potomac School, Virginia, and Richard Glover, McClintock High School, Arizona
+Presenters: Harry Strong, The Potomac School, Virginia; Richard Glover, McClintock High School, Arizona/Southwest Speech & Debate Institute; and Meagan Kowaleski, Success Academy Charter Schools

-After years of coaching strong and talented young women, Harry Strong and Richard Glover grew increasingly concerned about the problems women faced in achieving the success they desired.
-Equally concerning was our community failing to live up to young women’s needs and expectations.
-Using research conducted over three years, combined with years of coaching experience, Harry and Richard will discuss the challenges faced by young women in our community, and possible steps we can all take to make this community a place where the voices of these our amazing young women get the audience they deserve.
+After years of coaching strong and talented young women, the panelists have grown increasingly concerned about the problems women face in achieving the success they desire.
+Equally concerning is our community failing to live up to young women’s needs and expectations.
+Using research conducted over three years, combined with years of coaching experience, the panel will discuss the challenges faced by young women in our community, and possible steps we can all take to make this community a place where the voices of these our amazing young women get the audience they deserve.

 Great Books Inspire Great Arguments